CognitiveScale/cortex-fabric-examples/cdata-jdbc-connector-template/README.md

           "{\"User\":\"username@example.com\",\"Password\":\"password\",\"Security Token\":\"<TOKEN>\"}"
   * `run_time_key`: CDATA JAR RTK String

-* The Connection Metadata & Params for a cdata should be as below:
+* The Connection Metadata & Params for a jdbc should be as below:

   * `managed_content_key`: Managed Content Key where the driver jar is uploaded.
 Project to Upload should be Shared for driver reusability.